Wins above replacement: History

 While it's not clear where the concept of "replacement level" originated, WAR has its roots in several early sabermetric statistics.
-Keith Woolner created VORP (Value Over Replacement Player), which focused exclusively on offensive value.
 In 1982, Bill James ranked players by "Offensive and Defensive Winning Percentage" and used a de facto replacement percentage to fill in data for part-time players.
 He used the term "replacement-level" explicitly the following year.
 James calculated that player with a .350 "winning percentage" was replacement-level.
 In his Historical Baseball Abstract, James writesThe line against which a player's value should be measured is the replacement level.
 The replacement level is a very real, very tangible place for a baseball team or a baseball player; drop under it and they release you.
 But nothing happens to you if you're a little better than average or a little worse than average.By 1987, James started referring to "runs above replacement."
 James then converted the data to "wins", though without using the term "wins above replacement."

 In the late 80s and early 90s, the publication Big Bad Baseball Annual ranked players based on WAR (and used the acronym).

 In 1992, Brock Hanke used the term "Wins Above Replacement" in the publication The Baseball Sabermetric.

 In 2002, Clay Davenport (co-founder of Baseball Prospectus) introduced an early version of WARP.
+Keith Woolner created VORP (Value Over Replacement Player), which focused exclusively on offensive value.

 Mitchel Lichtman (also known as "MGL"), inventor of the baseball defense statistic UZR (Ultimate Zone Rating), created SuperLWTS ("linear weight subset"), which included baserunning and fielding on a play-by-play basis.
 SuperLWTS was in turn influenced by Pete Palmer (known primarily as the inventor of On-base Plus Slugging, or "OPS") and his systems Linear Weights and Total Player Rating.